 Often, buying wine is an investment, especially when the bottle is already somewhat old when you acquire it.
+You buy it because it’ll become worth more or taste better later.
+If you’re lucky, it might become one of the most expensive wines in the world.
 Well, that’s what the following, and unfortunate, people thought when they spent incredible amounts of money on bottles that would not last long enough to prove their worth.

 Another bottle from Jefferson’s collection that also included his initials, this 1787 Chateau Lafite was purchased by Malcolm Forbes, son of Forbes Magazine founder B. C. Forbes, in 1985 for a hefty $156,450.

-Sadly, Forbes never got to taste the vintage wine.
-The spotlights that he had in the glass case where the wine was stored dried out the cork and destroyed the wine, essentially rendering it worthless.
-Seems like Jefferson wine is just unlucky!
+Sadly, Forbes never got to taste this expensive wine bottle.
+The spotlights in the glass case where the wine was stored dried out the cork and destroyed the wine, essentially rendering it worthless.
+Seems like any wine once owned by Thomas Jefferson is just unlucky!